 After a few days, when taken out of the incubator space, circular structures (some large some small) were observed around the E.Coli.
 These circular zones stopped the further growth of the E.Coli.
-The lacto may have produced some sort of probiotics that could inhibit the growth of the bad guys.
+They guess the lacto then may have produced some sort of probiotics that could inhibit the growth of the bad guys.
 Together with their prolific production of polysaccharides, these guys colonize the intestine lining fast, leaving little room for harmful enterobacteria (gut bacteria) to step foot in.

 Some white coating developed:

 When extracting the bokashi juice and left in a dark place, the same structure/pattern developed on the top surface of the juice.

 >> Is this what's inside our stomach lining as we digest foods??
 Is this why they call it gut flora, like coral reef blooming inside the stomach.
 It reminds me of the surface of some architecture.
 Really beautiful.

 The bucket on the left is another bucket.
 I wanted to show you the white bloom development.
 The bucket on the right is the one we are doing.
 It has blooms + the white coating structure we've seen before.